-At Cleantech Open's regional semifinals last month, eleven companies were selected by judging panels of top cleantech leaders to receive $10,000 in cash and go on to represent their respective regions at Cleantech Open Global Forum in Los Angeles, CA at the end of January.
+At the first four of Cleantech Open's regional semifinals, eleven companies were selected by judging panels of top cleantech leaders to receive $10,000 in cash and go on to represent their respective regions at Cleantech Open Global Forum in Los Angeles, CA at the end of January.
+Since this blog post was first published, CTO-SE and CTO-MW also selected finalists--bringing the total number of startup companies to fifteen.
 At the Global Forum they will compete with emerging environmental and energy technology firms throughout the nation for the national grand prize.

 On October 11, Cleantech Open Northeast selected and announced four regional finalists by a judging panel of top cleantech and business leaders at Hynes Convention Center in Boston.
 In addition, two more teams from the top eight were selected to represent the Northeast at the Global Forum.
 The four winning teams demonstrated a strong trend toward information and communication technologies, chemicals and advanced materials, and water and waste.

 On October 18, Cleantech Open West selected and announced three Awards for overall excellence.
 Cleantech Open West also conferred two Runner-up Awards for overall excellence.
 Two of the winning CTO-W startups produce technologies to reduce emissions and two others further all-important energy storage.

 On November 2, Cleantech Open Midwest selected two startups to move on to represent the Midwest Region in the national competition in January at the Global Forum in Los Angeles.
 One of the Midwestern startups improves the efficiency of agriculture, and the second startup produces green chemistry-based cleaning products.